 2. Kick Bad Habits

 Everyone knows that smoking presents risks to your overall health, but many do not realize the effect that it can have on their fertility.
 Studies have shown that women who smoke have approximately twice the rate of infertility compared to women who are non-smokers (American Society for Reproductive Medicine: Smoking and Infertility, 2014).
+Smoking has also been shown to increase the rate of miscarriage and is associated with menopause occurring 1-4 years earlier than expected.
 Quitting smoking and other risky behaviors, such as excessive drinking and use of illegal substances, are critical to both minimizing your chances of miscarriage, and promoting a healthy pregnancy.
+Avoid drinking more than 2 cups of coffee per day when trying to conceive or pregnant as this may impact miscarriage rates.

 - Counseling, education, and encouragement are essential for those that need to kick the habit.
 Read the Guide to Quitting Smoking.